benhowell/benhowell.github.com/_posts/2014-08-21-your-financial-history-your-business.md

 <br/>

 #### If someone can’t or won’t follow instructions, they don’t belong at my company.
-The quote above was pulled from an article on [resumellow.com][1] who claim to be the _"Professional Association of Resume Writers and Career Coaches"_.
+The quote above was pulled from [an article on resumellow.com][1] who claim to be the _"Professional Association of Resume Writers and Career Coaches"_.
 The title of the article is _"7 Job Application Rules from a Guy that Hired 300+ People in the Last Year"_.

 Cool, some free career advice.
 Great!
 I love it when a kind hearted recruiter gives out free advice to those who need some help with writing job applications and resumes and are in need of general career advice.
 Let's take a look:

 _"I place a simple instruction in the job listing and then see if applicants follow it.
-The instruction is usually very simple . . . here are some examples: Please include salary history..."_  -- <cite>[Jeremiah (no surname)][2]</cite>.
+The instruction is usually very simple . . . here are some examples: Please include salary history..."_  -- <cite>[Jeremiah (no surname)][1]</cite>.

 If this is not a slimy, unethical and completely unfair position to be putting potential applicants in, then I'd like to hear reasoned argument as to why it is not.
 Jeremiah claims to have hired 300+ people in the last year so he obviously has a lot of power.
 Is this flexing of his salary negotiating muscle from his position of power over the much less powerful applicant _even before_ they're able to apply fair and just?